hassanomran/Feed-Reader-Testing/README.md

 Whether you work in an organization that uses test-driven development or in an organization that uses tests to make sure future feature development doesn't break existing features, it's an important skill to have!

+# Steps to run application

+To start the app, open index.html in your browser.

+The tests were written in the feedreader.js file.
+The test results appears at the bottom of the index.html page.

+Tests that are green have passed and red have failed.

 # How it work ?